mwganson/Editor_Assistant/README.md

 ## Changelog
+### 1.79 (2022.04.04)
+* speed up loading by not importing some things until needed when creating help -> reference menus for FreeCAD packages.
 ### 1.78 (2022.04.04)
 * fix bug in highlighting where keys like "+" were being interpreted as re special characters
 ### 1.77 (2022.04.03)